• Skip to primary navigation

 A Dance Studio Owner’s Guide to Insurance, Part 2

-Last updated on July 11, 2018 by Sozo Staff Leave a Comment
+Last updated on July 23, 2026 by The Studio Guide Staff Leave a Comment

 Insurance.
 It’s not a fun topic, but it’s still an extremely important facet of running your dance studio.
 While Liability Insurance coverage is probably the first type of insurance that many studio owners think about, it’s definitely not the only type of coverage you need to have in place.